danigunawan/nsq-proof-of-concept/README.md

 # Description
-This is example proof-of-concept for testing golang nsq distributed message platform
+This is example proof-of-concept for testing nsq distributed message platform

 # Running Confluent On Docker Compose
 make run